PanIndustrial-Org/icrc79.mo/icrc-79.md

       memo: Blob; //Optional: memo to include with the subscription
       createdAtTime: Nat; //Optional: timestamp for deduplication
-      subaccount: Blob; //Optional: subaccount to use for the subscription };
+      subaccount: Blob; //Optional: subaccount to use for the subscription
+      broker: Account; //Optional: broker that may be paid a fee for the subscription };

   public type SubscriptionRequestItemKeys = variant {